Solomon Arase: Life and career

-While in Police service, Arase served in various capacities including being Commissioner of Police in Akwa Ibom State as well as serving intelligence gathering unit as Assistant Inspector General.
+While in the Police service, Arase served in various capacities, including being the Commissioner of Police in Akwa Ibom State.
+Arase was also the Principal Secretary to the former Inspector-General of Police, Tarfa Balogun, at the Louis Edet House, under the President Olusegun Obasanjo administration, as well as serving in the intelligence gathering unit as Assistant Inspector-General.
 He is a Fellow of the Nigerian Defence Academy and had served in Namibia during the United Nations peacekeeping operation.
+Arase was appointed as the IG of the Police under the Goodluck Jonathan Administration.
+One of the infamous happenings under his watch as the IG of police was the Agatu Massacre in Benue State, Nigeria, by armed Herdsmen, to which President Goodluck Jonathan sent him to Agatu to assess the damage.

-Arase retired from the force on June 21, 2016.
-On June 21, 2016, President Muhammadu Buhari appointed Ibrahim Kpotum Idris as Acting Inspector General of the Nigeria Police Force.
+Arase retired from the force on 21 June 2016.
+On 21 June 2016, President Muhammadu Buhari appointed Ibrahim Kpotum Idris as Acting Inspector General of the Nigeria Police Force.
 After his retirement from Police service, Arase was appointed Chairman of a Task Force responsible for the implementation of a state Anti-Community Development Association Law in Edo State.

 Arase dedicated his post-retirement undertakings to legal practice, Security Consultancy with organizations such as the Office of the National Security Adviser (ONSA), the European Centre for Electoral Support, the Human Rights Centre at the University of Oslo, Public Speaking, Research and other Academic engagements.
 He is a member of the Committee on Prevention of Torture, Geneva Switzerland currently developing a universal protocol on Investigative Techniques.
-On January 24, 2023 Arase was appointed Chairman of the Nigeria Police Service Commission by President Muhammadu Buhari.
+On 24 January 2023, Arase was appointed Chairman of the Nigeria Police Service Commission by President Muhammadu Buhari.

+Arase died on 31 August 2025, at the age of 69.